The 7 PRINCE2® themes: Free ebook

 Examples of event-driven controls

 Some other examples of event-driven controls are:

-- Work Package(s) - authorized by a Project Manager in order to trigger the work of a team.
+- Work package - authorized by a project manager to trigger the work done by a team

-By now, if you have learned the definitions provided in bold in this e-book you should be well-placed to pass the PRINCE2 Foundation exam with flying colours.
+By now, if you have learned the definitions provided in bold in this article and the other two in the series, you should be well-placed to pass the PRINCE2 Foundation exam with flying colours.
 Good luck with your exam.